Listen

 Waste

-Waste and recycling are also two focus areas due to our concern for the conservation of natural resources.
+Waste and recycling are two focus areas as we strive for the conservation of natural resources in our operations.
 That's why we aim to reduce our use of paper through greater utilisation of digital media and more efficient printing.
 We are also increasing our use of eco-labelled and environmentally friendly paper and recycle disposed paper worldwide.
 Next to paper we also aim to reduce plastic and e-waste.
 For general waste we have focused our efforts on increasing our recycling rate, management of e-waste and overall reduction of residual waste.

 Sustainable procurement

 To continue to be a safe and secure bank for our customers and society, it’s important to know our suppliers and ensure they share our commitment to fighting climate change and protecting human rights.
 We have a process in place that encourages our suppliers worldwide to act responsibly.
-We believe this is a real opportunity to have an impact and drive our sustainability ambitions through our suppIy chain.
+We believe this is a real opportunity to make an impact and drive our sustainability ambitions through our relationship with these suppliers.

 We've included social and environmental responsibility requirements in our procurement process since 2012.
-ING's Procurement Sustainability Standards was based on the UN Global Compact Principles and is now incorporated into our global know our supplier (KYS) process.
-The sustainability part of the KYS process today has evolved and expanded beyond UN Global Compact Principles and also holds other social and environmental aspects, e.g. compliance to modern slavery acts.
+ING's Procurement Sustainability Standards were originally based on the UN Global Compact Principles and are now incorporated into our global know our supplier (KYS) process.
+The sustainability part of the KYS process today has evolved and expanded beyond UN Global Compact Principles and also incorporates other social and environmental aspects, e.g. compliance with modern slavery prevention legislation.
 We aim to only do business with companies that agree to meet our sustainability requirements.

 Contribution measures

 Our priority is to reduce CO2 in our operations.
-We also take accountability for our unabated emissions and look for ways to contribute to impactful projects that can mitigate climate change outside of our value chain.
-In 2022, we stopped the use of voluntary carbon credits.
-Our approach now focuses on contributing to organisations that work to restore nature, empowering communities, and developing carbon removal technologies.
-We intend to continue this approach in the future using a contribution model rather than carbon credits and will not use the environmental impact of any current or future projects for any claims related to carbon neutrality.
+We also take accountability for our unabated emissions and look for ways to contribute to impactful projects that can mitigate climate change outside of our supply chain.
+In 2023, we started exploring partnerships with organisations with the goal of donating to projects on carbon removal and nature restoration and developing carbon removal technologies.
+We intend to continue this approach in the future using a contribution model rather than purchasing carbon credits, a practice we stopped in 2022.
+Moreover, we will not use the environmental impact of any current or future projects for any claims related to carbon neutrality .

 Our contributions include a partnership with Milkywire, through the Climate Transformation Fund (CTF).
 We chose to support Milkywire’s CTF as it seeks to create and build scale for new solutions to tackle climate change.
 The CTF focuses on climate impact, and thereby not only supports small effective grassroots organisations (for example HUSK, Hierloom, and previously Climeworks) but also climate advocacy projects (for example the Clean Air Task Force), and catalytic research into new carbon removal techniques.
 Milkywire’s CTF impact first approach focuses on carbon removal and transparent impact reporting.
-Since we started supporting this fund in 2022, we aim to share impact reporting from 2023 onwards.
+We started supporting this fund in 2022, and the latest impact reporting can be found on the Milkywire site.

 ING Cedar office